Tristor/tristor.ro/content/post/setting-up-a-macbook-for-opsec-focused-developer-part2.md

 * `git` with `--with-blk-sha1 --with-gettext --with-pcre --with-persistent-https --with-brewed-openssl --with-brewed-curl`
 	- Note: for /some/ services you may run into certificate issues by doing this.
 If you want an easier time of it and aren't as concerned about having the /latest/ SSL library for Git, remove `--with-brewed-curl --with-brewed-openssl` from the above.
 * `openssh` with `--with-libressl --without-openssl`
-	- Note: using the offical OpenSSH sources via Homebrew will break OSX keychain support, but this will become irrelevant if you use ZSH w/ my fork of Prezto as noted below.
+	- Note: using the official OpenSSH sources via Homebrew will break OSX keychain support, but this will become irrelevant if you use ZSH w/ my fork of Prezto as noted below.
 * `python3`
 * `vim` with `--override-system-vi --with-lua --with-python3`
 * `macvim` with `--with-python3 --with-lua`